Phenomenology of 2HDM with VLQs: Results and discussions

-These come from the presence of an additional VLQ in the loops as well as from the modification of the $ht\bar{t}$ coupling for both Higgs production ($gg\to \phi$) and Higgs decay ($\phi \to \gamma\gamma$).
+These come from the presence of an additional VLQ in the loops as well as from the modification of the $ht\bar{t}$ coupling for both Higgs production ($gg\to \phi$) and Higgs decay ($\phi \to V\gamma$).
 The theoretical value for $\mu^h_{\gamma\gamma}$ will depend on $m_T$, $s_L$ as well as the new Yukawa $y_T$.
 However, in the decoupling limit $\cos(\beta-\alpha)=0$, the dependence of $ht\bar{t}$ and $hT\bar{T}$ on $y_T$ cancels due to a factor $\cos(\beta-\alpha)=0$.
-What then remains is solely an $m_T$ and $s_L$ dependence.
-A formula similar to (\ref{eq:muAA}) holds for the $Z\gamma$ case, wherein the role of the $T$ loops can be altered significantly relative to that of the others by the additional degree of freedom carried by the $ZT\bar T$ vertex (unlike the case of the $\gamma T\bar T$ one, which is fixed by the Ward identity).
+What then remains is solely an $m_T$ and $s_L$ dependence, at least in the $V=\gamma$ case.
+The formula in Eq. (\ref{eq:muAA}) holds for the $Z\gamma$ case as well, wherein, however, the role of the $T$ loops can be altered significantly relative to that of the others by the additional degree of freedom carried by the $ZT\bar T$ vertex (unlike the case of the $\gamma T\bar T$ one, which is fixed by the Ward identity).
 Further, unlike the case of $\gamma\gamma$, $Z\gamma$ also benefits from non-diagonal loop transitions wherein the vertices $H,A t\bar T$ and $Z t \bar T$ (and c.c.) are involved.
-These differences between the two decay channels will play a key role in the reminder of our analysis.
+These differences between the two decay channels will play a key role in the remainder of our analysis.

 The effects of a new heavy quark, $T$, have direct consequences for the signal strengths of the SM-like Higgs boson.
-In Fig.~\ref{fig:3}, we illustrate a countour plot for $\mu^h_{\gamma\gamma}$ over the ($s_L$, $y_T$) plane.
+In Fig.~\ref{fig:3}, we illustrate a contour plot for $\mu^h_{\gamma\gamma}$ over the ($s_L$, $y_T$) plane.
 The dashed black, solid black and solid red contours capture $\mu^h_{Z\gamma} = 1$, 1.5 and 2, respectively.
 The three contours fall within 1$\sigma$ of the ATLAS and CMS measured value of $\mu^h_{\gamma\gamma}= 1.10\pm 0.23~({\rm stat})\pm 0.22~({\rm syst})$.
 One can therefore conclude that this LHC constraint is less stringent than the oblique parameters previously discussed. {{However, once the $\mu^h_{\gamma\gamma}$ measurement improves with Run 2 data from the LHC and reaches the level of 10\% or less deviation from the SM value, then the $\approx 125$ GeV di-photon event constraints will be more stringent.}} The pattern of $\mu^h_{Z\gamma}$ is also given.
-It is remarkable that for $\mu^h_{\gamma\gamma}$ compatible with LHC data at the $\pm2\sigma$ level, $\mu^h_{Z\gamma}$ can see an enhancement up to a factor of nearly 2.
+It is remarkable that, for $\mu^h_{\gamma\gamma}$ compatible with LHC data at the $\pm2\sigma$ level, $\mu^h_{Z\gamma}$ can see an enhancement up to a factor of nearly 2.